arsenoferi/auto_sent_wa/README.md

 1. Changes <span style="color: red;">**phone_number**</span> variable with your friend name
 2. Change <span style="color: red;">**message**</span> variable with your own message

+# Potential Use Case

+1. This tool can be used to be auto reminder
+2. This tool can be used to be auto confirmation